infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 ## Personal Motivation
+According to a paper on educational experiences if careleavers from Ghana's residential care systems[^3]
 - According to the participants, having personal motivation is an important part of academic success.
 Their narrations suggest that despite the challenges they experienced pre-care and in-care, they had the conviction to succeed academically to make their future better
 - Having experienced disruptions to their schooling, they saw care as an opportunity to get an education and a “better life”, something that they would not have gotten if they had stayed with their parents or extended families

 ## Encouragement from Adults and Peers
+According to a paper on educational experiences if careleavers from Ghana's residential care systems[^3]
 - Aside from the personal resources, the young people in the study also suggest that support from carers and other significant adults facilitated their academic progress
-- It is therefore probable that those who had poor educational experiences and who were having difficulties after leaving care are underrepresented in this study.
 - The findings seem to suggest a link between the care leaver’s educational achievement and staff members’ expectations and attitudes.
 From the accounts of the young people, having a significant adult who took an interest in their academic work boosted their confidence and determination to succeed, echoing the findings in other studies.
-- Several participants mentioned that the encouragement and support from adults and their peers served as an important facilitator to their academic success.
 - The adults, often their immediate carers and teachers, pushed them to do well in school and believed in their potential, which showed through their actions.
 According to the participants, the encouragement and advice from these adults helped them realize the importance of education
 - Aside from the encouragement and motivation, the adults provided practical support that helped many of the care leavers with their education.
 - The adults attended school events, contacted their teachers regularly to enquire about their progress, and used their own money to pay the school fees for some of the participants after they had left care
-- Others received support and motivation from informal sources such as their biological relatives
-- Another youth also explained that he was motivated to study harder and stay in school because his peers in care who attended university became his role models

 ## Stable caregivers
 According to a paper on exploring factors associated with educational outcomes for orphaned children in India[^5],
 * Caregivers are the direct source of social and financial capital that ensures proper development of a child (Scott et al. 2013).
-* They are also the means to transmit policies and programs in the larger ecosystem in order to support children in attaining their rights.
-* Many studies have suggested that caregiver health and education are the most influential factors that impact a child’s educational outcome
+* Many studies have suggested that **caregiver health and education** are the most influential factors that impact a child’s educational outcome
 * Caregivers with higher levels of education are more likely to support school enrollment and retain children in school, despite monetary constraints
-* caregivers that have access to proper shelter, health care, food, and other basic assets have greater ability to provide good quality care to their children, thereby, improving the child’s education and health outcomes.
 * Along with low-socioeconomic status, certain social and cultural factors further reduce the capability of caregivers, including gender, caste, religion, land distribution, and geographical location (Tsujita 2013).

-## Characteristics of the Child:
+## Characteristics of the Child
 According to a paper on exploring factors associated with educational outcomes for orphaned children in India[^5],
 * Certain child characteristics also impact educational outcomes.
 These include age, gender, and health of the children.
 * In India, female children continue to be one of the most disadvantaged groups that are systematically left out of school due to fiscal constraints, safety, and perceived economic returns, among other reasons.